-In the grief process four areas of adjustment have to take place in order for those who have been bereaved to get on with their lives.
+In the process of grief, four areas of adjustment have to take place in order for bereaved to get on with their lives.
 These include:

-- Emotional recognition of the loss "My daughter is never coming back". - Living through the feelings of grief sadness, anger, despair. - Making practical adjustments such as seeking help from neighbours for the first time after the person has died, finding a new place to live if necessary, taking on new responsibilities e.g. financial responsibilities or house chores (if that was something the deceased person usually managed). - Turning towards the future and learning how to live with the memory of the lost person (re-engaging in life and activities, activating social networks).
+- Emotional recognition of the loss "My daughter is never coming back". - Living through the feelings of grief sadness, anger, despair. - Making practical adjustments such as seeking help from neighbours for the first time after the person has died, finding a new place to live if necessary, taking on new responsibilities e.g. financial responsibilities or house chores if that was something the deceased person usually managed. - Turning towards the future and learning how to live with the memory of the lost person reengaging in life and activities, activating social networks.